 Why were CIA agents reading French philosophy? [ dur: 22mins. ]

 - Gabriel Rockhill is a philosopher, cultural critic and political theorist.
-He is Associate Professor of Philosophy at Villanova University and Founding Director of the Critical Theory Workshop at the Sorbonne.
-In this interview we ask about his published paper The CIA Reads French Theory: On The Intellectual Labor of Dismantling The Cultural Left in it he focus on reasoning behind why the CIA wanted to dismantle cultural left in France soon after the end of World War II.
+He is an Associate Professor of Philosophy at Villanova University and Founding Director of the Critical Theory Workshop at the Sorbonne.
+In this interview, we ask about his published paper The CIA Reads French Theory: On The Intellectual Labor of Dismantling The Cultural Left.
+In it, he focused on the reasoning behind why the CIA wanted to dismantle cultural left in France soon after the end of World War II.
 He is the author of Counter-History of the Present: Untimely Interrogations into Globalization, Technology, Democracy, Interventions in Contemporary Thought: History, Politics, Aesthetics and Radical History and the Politics of Art.

 What is the Code Economy and what does it have to do with the future of work.
 Some people argue that machines will take over jobs.
 But our guest argues that perhaps humanity will reinvent work in a way that’s more aligned with what it means to be human. [ dur: 36mins. ]

 - Philip Auerswald is an Associate Professor of Public Policy at George Mason University and a Senior Fellow at the Kauffman Foundation.
 He is the author of The Code Economy: A Forty-Thousand Year History, The Coming Prosperity: How Entrepreneurs Are Transforming the Global Economy and he is the editor of Iraq, 1990-2006 3 Volume Set: A Diplomatic History Through Documents.

 This program is produced with generous contribution from Ankine Aghassian, Melissa Chiprin, Tim Page, Mike Hurst and Sudd Dongre.